 So lets rethink traditional wedding options…

 When you’re looking for a venue do keep the size of your wedding in mind.
 Many of the older country house and older hotels considered more traditional venues will have unexpected spaces that will be perfect for a smaller wedding.
-We’ve photographed wedding celebrations for 12 at Ellenborough Park, an elopement at Lords of the Manor, family only at The Slaughters Manor House, and close family and friends only at Thyme.
+I’ve photographed wedding celebrations for 12 at Ellenborough Park, an elopement with just two at Lords of the Manor, family only at The Slaughters Manor House, close family and friends only at Thyme, and many more.

 Spend your wedding budget on what you want to spend it on.